tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_json_console.md

 ## Display part of the REST JSON response on a web page

 Mashape [provides some sample code in unirest](https://docs.rapidapi.com/v1.0/docs/unirest) to parse and display the REST response on a web page.
-You could use it, but you could also use some auto-generated JavaScript code from Postman to do pretty much the same thing.
+You could use the code, but you could also use some auto-generated jQuery code from Postman to do pretty much the same thing.
+We'll use regular jQuery in this sample.

 1. Start with a basic HTML template with jQuery referenced, like this: